 570.6 Permanent closure of out-of-service LNG storage tanks

 § 570.1 Introduction

 (a) Purpose.
-The purpose of this Part is to establish criteria for the siting of liquefied natural gas (LNG) facilities and to require such facilities to obtain a permit from the department pursuant to Article 23, Title 17 of the Environmental Conservation Law and to protect the public health and the environment of New York State (the State).
+The purpose of this Part is to establish criteria for the siting of liquefied natural gas (LNG) facilities and to require that such facilities obtain a permit from the Department pursuant to Article 23, Title 17 of the Environmental Conservation Law to protect the public health and the environment of New York State (the State).

 (b) Applicability.
-This Part applies throughout New York State subject to restrictions as identified in section 570.9 of this Part.
-Unless specifically exempted pursuant to subdivision (d) of this section, owners and operators of liquefied natural gas facilities must comply with this Part.
-LNG transportation activities do not require a permit issued under this Part.
-However, intrastate transportation of LNG to supply a permitted facility is prohibited unless the intrastate transportation route has been certified as set forth in subdivision 570.4(a) of this Part.
+This Part applies throughout the State subject to the restrictions identified in section 570.9 of this Part.
+Unless specifically exempted pursuant to subdivision (d) of this section, owners and operators of LNG facilities must comply with this Part.
+LNG transportation activities do not require a permit issued under this Part; however, except for transportation by navigable waterways, intrastate transportation of LNG is prohibited unless the intrastate transportation route has been certified as set forth in section 570.4(a) of this Part.
 Storage or transportation of natural gas in the vapor state, under pressure or not, is not subject to this Part.

 (c) Definitions.
 For the purposes of this Part, the following definitions apply:

 (1) "Aboveground storage tank" or "AST" means any tank that is not an underground storage tank.